-Going Places committee members met monthly beginning in April 2013 for the purpose of developing the implementation strategies needed to make this vision happen.
+Going Places committee members met monthly beginning in April 2013 to develop the implementation strategies needed to make this vision happen.

 Going Places Implementation Tools

 This document is designed to present a draft collection of implementation tools for the consideration of MVRPC's stakeholders in preparation for completion of the final phase of the Going Places process.